Dr Martin J. Turner

 "A fool ... is a man who has never tried an experiment in his life" Erasmus Darwin (1731-1802)

 Dr Martin Turner emphasises on research and services for Video, Computation and Visualization.
-Currently he is a research Relationship Manager in the University of Manchester with overlapping secondments include being Visualisation Director for the Harwell Imaging Partnership (HIP) at STFC/RAL and as a Visualisation Group Leader within the Scientific Computing Division in STFC/DL.
-Related to e-Science and Grid infrastructure he has worked as project manager for numerous RCUK and JISC funded VRE, video and data rojects.
+Currently he is a research Relationship Manager in the University of Manchester and is a Visiting Scientist within the Scientific Computing Division in STFC; after overlapping secondments being Visualisation Director for the Harwell Imaging Partnership (HIP) at STFC/RAL and as a Visualisation Group Leader at STFC/DL.
+Related to e-Science and Grid infrastructure he has worked as project manager for numerous RCUK and JISC funded Virtual Research Environment, video and data projects.
 In terms of national service he has been manager of the NW spoke for the JISC funded vizNET (National Visualization Support Network), the JANET(UK) VTAS (Video Technology Advisory Service) and project links with the JISC National Grid Service.
 He has worked on the management and development of novel web-based Visualization portals for specific video conferencing systems (EPSRC OMII-UK), economics census data (NCeSS funded), as well as a Linguistic avatar based Virtual Campus.

-He is a member of the BCS, IEEE, IMA (CMath MIMA CSci), EG and an Executive Member and past treasurer of the Eurographics UK Chapter, as well as one of the founding members of the Manchester ACM SIGGRAPH Professional Chapter.
+He is a member of the BCS, IMA (CMath MIMA), EG and an Executive Member and treasurer of the Eurographics UK Chapter, as well as one of the founding members of the Manchester ACM SIGGRAPH Professional Chapter.

 Relationship Manager Roles